Personalized Dermatology • Prescription Required

 Topical Creams

-Ideal for dry or sensitive skin.
-Provides occlusion for enhanced penetration while minimizing irritation.
+Ideal for dry or sensitive skin, creams provide mild occlusion to enhance penetration of melanin-regulating ingredients while minimizing irritation.

 Serums & Solutions

-Lightweight, fast-absorbing formats with concentrated actives—ideal for oily or combination skin.
+Lightweight, fast-absorbing formulations that deliver concentrated pigment-correcting ingredients for oily or combination skin.

 Gel Formulations